Sargassum Removal | Seaweed Removal With EDDY Pump

 What is Sargassum?

-- It never attaches to the seafloor and can bloom into floating rafts that stretch for miles.
+- It never attaches to the seafloor and can bloom into floating sargassum rafts that stretch for miles.

 - Floating root networks provides habitat, food, refuge, and breeding grounds for fish, sea turtles, marine birds, crabs, shrimp, and other wildlife.

-- Sargassum can be processed into many products such as biofuels, clothing and textiles, paper, fertilizers, construction materials, plastics, and much more.
+- Sargassum can be processed into many products such as biofuels, clothing and textiles, paper, fertilizers, construction materials, plastics, and more.

-- Sargassum removal is an ongoing endeavor in several areas around the Caribbean and costal Mexico areas to control the rapid spread.
+- Sargassum seaweed removal is an ongoing endeavor in several areas around the Caribbean and costal Mexico areas to control the rapid spread.

 What’s at Stake?